CodeTheCity/CTC16/README.md

 # CTC16
 The homepage for [CTC16 - Air Quality 2 event](https://codethecity.org/hack-weekends/code-the-city-16-air-quality-2/) 8th/9th June 2019 at the University of Aberdeen.

+Please also take a look at some of the ideas suggested so far on our [Ideas platform](http://ideas.codethecity.co.uk/codethecity/ctc16-air-quality-2)

 ## Prerequisites

 * If you don't have a GitHub account, create a free account before you begin.